 On December 16, 2019, the Company entered into an agreement to sell the Griffon project to Fremont through a purchase-option agreement ("Griffon Agreement") and the agreement was subsequently amended on December 14, 2020 ("Amended Griffon Agreement").

-In the year ending December 31, 2021, the Company received \$75,000 and 2,500,000 common shares in Fremont as part of the Amended Griffon Agreement.
-The fair value of the 2,500,000 common shares of Fremont ("Fremont Shares") was \$176,731 on the date of acquisition.
+In the year ending December 31, 2022, the Company received 1,250,000 common shares in Fremont as part of the Amended Griffon Agreement.
+The fair value of the 1,250,000 common shares of Fremont ("Fremont Shares") received was \$82,959 on the date of acquisition and is recognised in income in the consolidated statement of loss as the carrying value of the Griffon property is nil.